contagon/handbook/handbook/37-specialized-stakes-wards-and-branches.md

 * Members do not attend a single adult ward when they marry or reach the age of 46.
 ### 37.5.2 Leadership in a Single Adult Ward

-* The bishop and his counselors should be married high priests of mature judgment and experience.
+* The bishop should be a married high priest of mature judgment and experience.
 First Presidency approval is required before calling a bishop.
+* A bishop’s counselors may be members of the unit.
+Or they may be other single or married men who live within the unit boundaries.
+They must be high priests.
+If a man called as a counselor in a bishopric is not a high priest, the stake president ensures that he is ordained a high priest before setting him apart.
 * Other leaders and teachers are called from among the single adults who are members of the ward.
 ## 37.6 Wards and Branches for Members in Special Circumstances